mrexojo/friendly-pluto-786db/content/pricing.md

     title: Infrastructure as a Code Templates
     subtitle: >-
-      Launch a base template ready to use or to adapt it with your requirements ( Yes, we can help you
+      Launch a base template ready to use or to adapt it with your requirements ( yes, I can help you with your project )
     pricing_plans:
       - title: Basic
         subtitle: For small businesses